Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: A generic dynamic programming algorithm for solving the optimal, proper decision tree problem

-Therefore, to present a step-by-step derivation for $\mathit{genDTs}$, we first describe the construction of a ``\emph{partial} \emph{decision tree generator}'' $\mathit{genBTs}$, using the $\mathit{BTree}\left(\mathcal{R}\right)$ datatype.
-Then, we progressively extend the discussion to develop a ``\emph{complete} \emph{decision tree generator}'' by using \citet{gibbons1996computing}'s downward accumulation technique, in the next section.

-In order to construct a tree generator, there is the need to address an important question: which splitting rules can be the root of the tree?
-Because of Axiom 3, not every splitting rule can be the ancestor of another, and the root of the tree is the only thing we need to consider, because all splitting rules are the root of some subtrees.
+Directly constructing a proper decision tree generator is challenging.
+However, since the structure of a decision tree is fully determined by its branch nodes---while the leaf nodes are defined by the intersections of subspaces formed by the splitting rules along each root-to-leaf path---we begin by introducing a \emph{partial decision tree generator}, $\mathit{genBTs}$, based on the $\mathit{BTree}\left(\mathcal{R}\right)$ datatype.
+In the Subsection \ref{subsec: complete decision tree generator}, we extend this construction into a complete decision tree generator by generalizing \citet{gibbons1996computing}'s \emph{downward accumulation technique}, which will be discussed in the next section.